sajidhamdard/learnjavascript/Exercises/solution-03.md

 console.log(30 < 20 || (10 + 5 < 15 && 10)); //false
 ```

-6. Take a number and check if number is odd or not.
+### Question 6.
+Take a number and check if number is odd or not.
 If number is Odd then print Yes else print No

 ```
 let num = 35;